Imran Khan wants Prime Minister Shehbaz to vote for confidence - ExBulletin

 Imran Khan wants Prime Minister Shehbaz to vote for confidence

+Imran Khan, President of Pakistan Tehreek-e-Insaf (PTI).
+Screenshot via YouTube/Hum News Live

-In what appears to be a blow for a blow, Pakistan Tehreek-e-Insaf (PTI) President Imran Khan said on Saturday that Prime Minister Shehbaz Sharif will have to take a vote of confidence.
+In a punitive bid to topple the government led by the center’s Pakistan Democratic Movement, Pakistan Tehreek-e-Insaf (PTI) President Imran Khan insisted on Saturday that Prime Minister Shehbaz Sharif will have to hold a vote of confidence.

-The comment comes after the Muttahida Qaumi-Pakistan Movement (MQM-P) threatened to quit the coalition government at the center whose votes are crucial to keeping the incumbent prime minister in power.
+Khan’s comments came at a time when the PDM is facing resentment from its allies in the Muttahida Qaumi Movement-Pakistan (MQM-P) coalition.

-The MQM-P had threatened to leave the federal government if its reservations about the boundaries in Karachi and Hyderabad were not addressed before local elections scheduled for January 15.
+The party has threatened to quit the federal government over its “unanswered” reservations in local polls to be held in Karachi and Hyderabad on January 15 (Sunday).
+The votes of the MQM-P will be crucial in helping the outgoing Prime Minister to continue his mandate.

-However, in a bid to keep them in the alliance, Prime Minister Shehbaz, Pakistan People’s Party (PPP) co-chairman Asif Ali Zardari and Pakistan Democratic Movement (PDM) leader Maulana Fazlur Rehman had assured the MQM-P to address their concerns.
+However, in a bid to keep them in the alliance, Prime Minister Shehbaz, Pakistan People’s Party (PPP) co-chairman Asif Ali Zardari and Pakistan Democratic Movement (PDM) leader Maulana Fazlur Rehman had assured grievances. of the MQM-P.

-Against the backdrop of recent political developments in the country, Khan, in an interview on a private TV channel, said: PTI passed the test.
+Against the backdrop of recent political developments in the country, Khan, in an interview with a private news channel, said: PTI passed the test.
 Now Shehbaz Sharif will be fully tested.

 Referring to the recent vote of confidence taken by Punjab Chief Minister Parvez Elahi, Khan said: Our numbers were complete.
 Moonis Elahi worked hard at the last moment to reach the required numbers of PML-Q.